-Today at our home in Maine I’m starting the morning off with a simple thrifty Valentine’s Day breakfast for us in the sunroom.
-A room that I am thrifting and decorating this week.
-To learn more about our coastal Maine home that we recently inherited and restored start here!
+Today at our home in Maine, I’m starting the morning off with a simple, thrifty Valentine’s Day breakfast for us in the sunroom.
+A room that I am thrifting and decorating for this week.
+Take a tour of this recently inherited family home.

 Roses are such a beautiful symbol of Valentine’s Day.
 I picked these up at our local supermarket and displayed them in one of my mother’s bud vases.

-The silverware pouches shown here were a gift that I have fallen in love with.
+The silverware pouches I’m using were a gift that I have fallen in love with.
 They are from Cutlery Couture.

-The antique lamp with the mauve glass I found in the attic and was a favorite of my mother’s when she used to live here.
+The antique lamp with the mauve glass that I found in the attic was a favorite of my mother’s when she used to live here.

-Recently I found this round vintage blue rug on eBay.
-I just luv the look of the rug for this room, which matches well with the Four Season’s slipcovered chairs I purchased over this past summer.
+Recently, I also found this round vintage blue rug on eBay.
+I just love the look of the rug for this room, which matches well with the Four Seasons slipcovered chairs, which I purchased over this past summer.

 Now that I have chairs and a rug, a coffee table and curtains are up next.
-I am looking to add pinch pleat drapes with tracking rods for easy open and close.
+I am looking to add pinch pleat drapes with tracking rods for easy opening and closing.
 This room gets very, very hot in the summertime and really needs some relief from the summer’s hot sun.

 The antique plates are part of a pink, white, and gold set that my mother collected over the years.